JoakimMansson/Q-learning_FL/README.md

 # Q-learning_FL
-Implementation of the reinforcement learning algorithm Q-learning.
+Implementation of the reinforcement learning algorithm using Q-learning.
 Solving the game Frozen Lake.

 Frozen Lake is a 2D-game consisting of a game board such as: